 Facilitating the development of others and bringing out the best in them, is one of the most important roles for a leader.
 Not only that, but it makes you more respected and influential.
 That means that by investing time in supporting your colleagues, you’re unwittingly developing your own skills as a leader.

-According to this study published by The Telegraph, getting along with your colleagues may even have a positive impact on your health.
 With so much time spent with co-workers, their social support can be of significant value to your mental wellbeing, often reducing stress and helping to maintain a balanced emotional state.
 Positive relationships even have a welcome impact on physical health.

 Is there anything you feel you could do to be more supportive of your co-workers?
 Remember: a little bit of support can go a long way!